moshemery/TestG1/README.md

 - **Mobile:** Tilt your device left or right to steer the ship and tap the screen to shoot.
 - Destroy enemies to earn points.
 You start with three lives and gain an extra life every ten points.
 When all lives are lost, hit the Restart button to play again.
 - Every so often a boss ship appears.
 Taking it down awards a 10 point bonus.
+- Beginning with stage 3, a new enemy type appears.
+Roughly 30% of enemies will use the `enemy3.png` sprite and are worth 2 points when destroyed.

 ## GitHub Pages